 Rhode Island Forfeiture Laws

 In Rhode Island police need only show probable cause to seize your property.
+See the Rhode Island forfeiture of property laws in full.
 But, if you would like your property back, you must prove by a preponderance of the evidence that your property is not forfeitable.
 It is easy to see the issue here.
 The state has to make less of a case than you do in civil forfeiture proceedings.
 This usually makes it tough to get your property back.

 Let’s take a look at an example to show just how unfair the system is.
 In Rhode Island, if you let someone borrow your car and they decide to transport drugs in it, your car can and will be seized.
 Even if the person who borrows your car said they were just running to a convenience store, your car could be seized.
 Then the burden to prove that you knew nothing about the crime being committed is placed on you.